sysworx/synosync/README.md

 - added Multilanguage-Support (English / German)

 # Binary Downloads
-The last known binary version 0.9 for OSX can be found here: https://www.sys-worx.net/software/osx-synosync-en/
+The last known binary version 0.9 for OSX can be found in the releases section.